 1) Spend time on research: Familiarise yourself with the business you are pitching to, and know your industry and market well.
 See market research and market reports.

-2) Be professional: Make sure your image is professional, that you are well-presented and punctual.
+2) Be professional: Create positive impressions with your personal appearance, behaviour and communication style.
+Be well-presented and punctual.
 Build your business profile with testimonials and endorsements.
-Ensure your premises, printed materials and website create a professional image.
-See branding: the basics.
+Ensure your premises, printed materials and website all present a professional image.
+Read about branding for your business.

 4) Pitch smarter: Tell the company how you can improve their business.
 Be specific - have figures, outcomes and scenarios prepared and ready.
 Listen to what is asked, take notes, be open and flexible, and prepared to come back with revisions and further ideas.

-5) Be confident: You have faith in your business, so there is no need to be overwhelmed.
+5) Be confident: You believe in your business, so there is no need to be overwhelmed.
 Be aware of your own needs, eg your payment terms, and don't sell your business short.

-7) Find your niche: Find something that no one else is offering or a gap in the market - and make it your own.
+7) Find your niche: Find a gap in the market - and make it your own.
 Small businesses are uniquely placed to maximise a specialised market because they can be flexible and adaptable, and react quickly when they identify new business opportunities.

-8) Offer social and ethical incentives: By offering social or ethical incentives that are either not available to the big players, or that may be difficult for them to sustain, smaller businesses can stand out over larger companies.
+8) Offer social and ethical incentives: By offering social or ethical incentives that are either unavailable to large companies or difficult for them to sustain, smaller businesses can stand out from the crowd.
 See ethical trading and corporate social responsibility.

 For more tips and practical advice, see how to compete to win business.